Nathan Drake: Other games

 Drake features in Uncharted: Drake's Trail, an online browser game and prequel to Uncharted: Drake's Fortune, released in 2007.
-He also stars in 2012's Uncharted: Golden Abyss, which was released on Sony's PlayStation Vita.
+He also stars in 2011's Uncharted: Golden Abyss, which was released on Sony's PlayStation Vita.
 The game's events take place sometime before those of Drake's Fortune, though developers have stated that it is not a prequel to Drake's Fortune but rather a separate original story.
 Nathan Drake was also on the shortlist for being a guest character in Street Fighter x Tekken, however the idea was scrapped.
-Additionally, Drake makes a cameo appearance in Astro's Playroom, a launch title for the PlayStation 5 designed as a celebration of the PlayStation brand.
+Additionally, Drake makes a cameo appearance in Astro's Playroom, a launch title for the PlayStation 5 designed as a celebration of the PlayStation brand, as well as its sequel.
 He was also added to Fortnite Battle Royale with Chloe Frazer in February 2022.

-Drake is a playable character in 2012's PlayStation All-Stars Battle Royale released on PlayStation 3.
-Nathan's rival in the game is Sly Cooper, the reason being that Drake found pages of Sly's book the Thievius Racoonus and at the start of his storyline was on a desert island with Sully similar to that found on Uncharted 2: Among Thieves.
-When Drake reaches the boss arena, he starts to decipher the pages of the Thievius Racoonus, then Sly appears and explains he's the rightful owner of the pages that Nathan possesses.
-Drake refuses and Sly mocks his abilities in an attempt to intimidate him, as a result Drake responds insultingly and the two battle.
-After defeating the boss in the game, Nathan returns to the same island as before and using the All-Star Power he obtained from the boss, he greatly enhanced Sully's plane, as the screen turns to black, Drake randomly says 'I punched a chicken'.

-Drake features in Uncharted: Fight for Fortune, a turn-based card game released for the PlayStation Vita in 2012, and Uncharted: Fortune Hunter, a free-to-play mobile game released in 2016.
+Drake is a playable character in PlayStation All-Stars Battle Royale released on PlayStation 3.
+Drake also features in Uncharted: Fight for Fortune, a turn-based card game released for the PlayStation Vita, and Uncharted: Fortune Hunter, a free-to-play mobile game released in 2016.